cuiyongbo/hello-world/my_wiki/algorithms/greedy_algorithms_note.rst

 *****************

-**Greedy-choice property**: we can assemble a globally optimal solution by making locally optimal (greedy) choices.
+**Greedy-choice property**: we can assemble a globally optimal solution by making locally optimal choices.

 A problem exhibits **optimal substructure** if an optimal solution to the problem contains within it optimal solutions to subproblems.